hugocxl/react-echarts/README.md

 ## Installation

-In order to use react-echarts, all you need to do is install the `@hcorta/react-echarts` package:
+In order to use `react-echarts`, all you need to do is install the npm package:

 ```sh
 yarn add @hcorta/react-echarts